Russia blocks Facebook amid war in Ukraine | DW | 04.03.2022

 Its president of global affairs and former UK deputy Prime Minister, Nick Clegg, said in a statement: "Soon millions of ordinary Russians will find themselves cut off from reliable information, deprived of their everyday ways of connecting with family and friends and silenced from speaking out."

-A number of international news websites, including DW, the BBC and Meduza, are also no longer accesible in Russia.
+A number of international news websites, including DW, the BBC and Meduza, are also no longer accessible in Russia.

 On Thursday, one of Russia's last independent news outlets, TV Rain, stopped broadcasting after coming under pressure for its coverage of the invasion.